Kieran-who/honours/README.md

 node app.js
 ```

-The code is limited, with no progress bars to display progress.
-It will log to
+The code is limited, with simple progress bars to display progress.
-the console when each run is complete.
-The last console log will likely be
-'GOOGLE 6 DONE'.

 It takes time to run due to rate limits on the APIs.